About L-W-O Community

 Our Vision is for Patient Empowerment & Community Engagement

 L-W-O is a non-profit patient association independently run by Gaynor providing non-medical support for those living with Primary, Secondary and Paediatric Lymphoedema.
-We do not charge for our services; however, we do ask for donations for the upkeep of this website and our family website and the work we do across social media and in the community.
+Although we don't charge for our services, we do ask for donations to support the upkeep of our website, our family website, and the community work we undertake on social media.
+Our vision:

-Our aim is to support and reach as many people as we can who live with lymphoedema.
+Our goal is to assist and reach as many individuals with lymphoedema as we can.

-L-W-O will not offer medical advice but will signpost to those organisations that are more qualified.
+L-W-O won't provide medical advice but will direct people to organisations with more expertise.

 L-W-O will regularly review and update our website.